Aqueduct of Segovia: History

 As the aqueduct lacks a legible inscription (one was apparently located in the structure's attic, or top portion), the date of construction could not be definitively determined.
 The general date of the aqueduct's construction was long a mystery, although it was thought to have been during the 1st century AD, during the reigns of the Emperors Domitian, Nerva, and Trajan.
 At the end of the 20th century Géza Alföldy deciphered the text on the dedication plaque by studying the anchors that held the now-missing bronze letters in place.
-He determined that Emperor Domitian (AD 81–96) ordered its construction and proposed 98 AD as the most likely year of completion.
+He determined that Emperor Domitian (81–96 AD) ordered its construction and proposed 98 AD as the most likely year of completion.
 However, in 2016 archeological evidence was published which points to a slightly later date, after 112 AD, during the government of Trajan or in the beginning of the government of emperor Hadrian, from 117 AD.

 The beginnings of Segovia are also not definitively known.
 The Arevaci people are known to have populated the area before it was conquered by the Romans.
 Roman troops sent to control the area stayed behind to settle there.
 The area fell within the jurisdiction of the Roman provincial court (Latin conventus iuridici, Spanish convento jurídico) located in Clunia.